-The Grab Thumbnails button, or the the previous one.
+The Grab Thumbnails button, or the shift + keyboard shortcut, is used to manually create a thumbnail which will replace the previous one.

 Then, the thumbnail will correspond to the current timecode position of the loaded clip when you click the Grab Thumbnails button.